Tutorial Days: Wednesday April 8 and Thursday April 9, 2015.

 PyCon features an unconference in parallel of the scheduled talks with dedicated rooms for attendees to schedule informal presentations or discussions.
 These rooms are open space to let you customize your experience at PyCon to match your specific interests.
 These are available for the duration of the conference days.

 Quick, fun, five-minute talks on almost any topic.
-Want to give a lightning talk at PyCon?
-Just sign up at the conference.
 The fast-paced volleys of lightning talks are fired in the main ballroom in front of a large audience, making them a very effective way to reach out to the community.

 Poster sessions are a dedicated expo of PyCon community members sharing their work in the format of a large graphic poster presentation.
 Presenters are on hand to describe and discuss their discoveries, creations, and projects with the PyCon attendees.